Do your booktalks excite, with sizzle and pop?

 TIP 23: ATTEND OTHER BOOKTALKS.

-Another great place to find booktalks is through your local education resource center or state library association conferences.
-I've both presented booktalks at these, and I have seen tons of them.
+Your local education resource center or state library association conferences are another great resource.
+I’ve both presented booktalks at these, and I have seen tons of them.

 Observe what you like (and dislike) about the way others present, how long they spend on each title, how they tie it into school libraries and lessons, presentation organization, how they keep it interesting, and audience involvement.
 By combining what you like best about other booktalkers and adding your own flair to the mix, your booktalks are sure to sizzle!